twilio/twilio-video-diagnostics-react-app/README.md

 - Approachable UX for non-technical users with access to network statistics for those who need it
 - Downloadable JSON report of the exhaustive test results
 - Customizable and ready for self hosting or embedding into other web applications
-- No costs associated with deploying the app
+- No costs associated with deploying the app to [Twilio Serverless](https://www.twilio.com/docs/labs/serverless-toolkit)

 ## Prerequisites